IKNL/synthetic-breast-cancer-OMOP-database/README.md

 # Initial Setup

 1. Place the `.csv` file you obtained from iknl inside the `./init/data` folder.
 There is a `README.txt` in that directory telling you the same.
-2. Obtain the necessary SNOMED vocabulary files from [Athena](https://athena.ohdsi.org/), see the `README.txt` in the `./init/vocab` folder for more information.
+2. Obtain the necessary vocabulary files from [Athena](https://athena.ohdsi.org/), see the `README.txt` in the `./init/vocab` folder for more information.
 3. Verify that the name of your `.csv` file is identical to the name in the `docker-compose.yaml` file.
 If not, change it to the correct name.
 4. Navigate to the directory containing the `docker-compose.yaml` file.
 5. Run `docker compose up` (or `docker compose up -d` to detach the process from your terminal).